desmos-labs/desmos/docs/architecture/adr-018-improve-subspace-treasury-account.md

     // GrantTreasuryAuthorization allows managers who have the permission to grant a treasury authorization to a user rpc GrantTreasuryAuthorization(MsgGrantTreasuryAuthorization) returns (MsgGrantTreasuryAuthorizationResponse);

-    // GrantTreasuryAuthorization allows managers who have the permission to revoke a treasury authorization from a user rpc RevokeTreasuryAuthorization(MsgRevokeTreasuryAuthorization) returns
+    // RevokeTreasuryAuthorization allows managers who have the permission to revoke an existing treasury authorization rpc RevokeTreasuryAuthorization(MsgRevokeTreasuryAuthorization) returns
     (MsgRevokeTreasuryAuthorizationResponse);
 }